F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 - Verify the application is responding:
   - Paste the IP address in a browser: ```https://${IP_ADDRESS_FROM_OUTPUT}```
-      - NOTE: By default the Virtual Service starts with a self-signed cert.
+      - NOTE: By default, the Virtual Service starts with a self-signed cert.
 Follow your browsers instructions for accepting self-signed certs (ex.
 If using Chrome, click inside the page and type this "thisisunsafe".
 If using Firefox, click "Advanced" button, Click "Accept Risk and Continue", etc. ).
   - Use curl:
       ```shell
        curl -sko /dev/null -w '%{response_code}\n' https://${IP_ADDRESS_FROM_OUTPUT}